 Make Your Payment

 Bring your payment, with identification, in person to any court location.
 The person who received the citation must be present with identification.
-You may NOT pay a citation for another person.

 El Paso Municipal Court accepts: